codefreak13/dotpay/README.md

-## TEMEDICA DRUG INFORMATION APP
+## VOTING APP

-An app that provides users with information on drugs.
+A code challenge implementing a voting app.

 ## Overview
 The app was built using React Native and Typescript and the data set used in the app was gotten from he backend.